nathipg/melo-chart/README.md

   - Add leave page confirmation

 - User suggestion
-  - Add space to define notes
+  - Add place to define notes
   - Change components names to make sense with the mapping